sparkflows/sparkflows-docs/docs/user-guide/web-app/adding-stages/index.rst

 Adding Stages
 =============

-Fire Insights offers users the flexibility to incorporate a variety of stages within their analytical apps.
+Sparkflows offers users the flexibility to incorporate a variety of stages within their analytical apps.
 Let's explore a selection of stage examples to showcase this versatility.

 .. panels::
     :container: container-lg pb-3